foliant-docs/foliantcontrib.confluence/README.md

 `parent_id`
 :   ID of the parent page under which the new one should be created. *Only for not yet existing pages*.

+`pandoc_path`
+:   Path to Pandoc executable (Pandoc is used to convert Markdown into HTML).

 ## Creating pages with confluence_upload